-2.5 credits/year The Science Lab Aide Program provides an opportunity for students to partner with a science teacher and his/her students in order to provide a mutually valuable learning experience for all involved.
-As Science Lab Aide, student aides will work with a science teacher at the designated time and may serve in one or more of the following capacities: mentor, one-on-one or small group tutor, teacher assistant.
+The Science Lab Aide Program provides an opportunity for students to partner with a science teacher and his/her students in order to provide a mutually valuable learning experience for all involved.
+Student aides will work with a science teacher at the designated time and may serve in one or more of the following capacities: mentor, one-on-one or small group tutor, and teacher assistant.
 Student aides typically work with the same teacher, class, and/or student(s) to establish a consistent partnership.
 This course is graded as Pass/Fail and satisfies the one-year community service requirement for Hanover High School students.